EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-07-03-mysql-ramdisk-ubuntu.md

 sudo /etc/init.d/mysql restart
 {% endhighlight %}

-After moving the databases to the RAM disk running the migrations and seeders took only a minute to finish. minute.
+Now we're finished!
+After moving the databases to the RAM disk running the migrations and seeders took only a minute to finish compared to almost an hour when using the hard disk.

+## Restoring the database.

+Since the database is saved in the RAM disk the database will be gone everytime the device is turned off.

+Delete symlink to mysql ramdisk.
+{% highlight bash %}
+sudo rm -rf /var/lib/mysql
+{% endhighlight %}

+Copy the database from the backup.
+{% highlight bash %}
+sudo cp -pRL /var/lib/mysql_backup/mysql /var/lib/
+{% endhighlight %}